 Hike to Segestad

-The hike to Segestad is a great natural experience, and at the same time it is an introduction to cultural history.
-Who would have thought that Segestad was one of the weathiest farms in Oppstryn at the end of the 19th. century?
+The hike to Segestad is a great nature experience, and at the same time an introduction to cultural history.
+Who would have thought that Segestad was one of the best farms in Oppstryn at the end of the 1800s?

 Difficulty: Moderate.
 Some steep sections.

-Parking: You can park at the parking lot located about 200 meters from Glomnestunet.
+Parking: You can park in the parking area located about 200 meters from Glomnestunet.
 Remember to pay the fee!

 Note: You will pass some high cliffs.
 Do not go too close to the edge.